Exercise Science Bachelor's Degree Overview

 - Required internship for students in the human performance and fitness promotion track.
 They spend time in schools, hospitals and rehab facilities.

 - Hands-on lab learning.
 Learn how the body functions from head-to-toe in anatomy and physiology labs and a cadaver lab.
-(Most programs’ cadaver labs are open only to grad students.)

 - Grad school options.
 UT is the only university in the region to offer a doctorate in exercise science.